top of page

 • Members of all levels of professional, leadership, and life experience are encouraged to apply

 Acceptance: The NCATALI fellows will be announced by January 30 of odd numbered years.
-Commitment: NCATALI events will be available at the Spring Symposium and at a Summer Institute event.
+Commitment: NCATALI events will be available at the Spring Symposium (typically held in early March with location rotating) and at a Summer Institute event (typically held in mid-July, traditionally in Charlotte but subject to change).
 We will offer 3 other online events throughout the year, likely May, September, and November.
-Accepting an invitation to become a Leadership Fellow requires a commitment to attend 7 of the 10 NCATALI event offerings during their tenure in order to claim credit for completing the Leadership Institute.
+Accepting an invitation to become a Leadership Fellow requires a commitment to attend 6 of the 8 NCATALI event offerings during their tenure in order to claim credit for completing the Leadership Institute.
 Fellows are expected to register for the NCATA conference in conjunction with the NCATALI event.
 Also, it is expected that Fellows desire an avenue to become active within the organization and will engage in ongoing projects for the NCATA.
 Opportunities for involvement in the NCATA will be presented during the Leadership Institute sessions.
 Cost: There is no cost to apply.
 Fellows must pay for their own travel and lodging expenses, as well as meeting registration fee, if they intend to attend the NCATA Spring Symposium.
 Attendance at the symposium is encouraged, but not mandated.

 Curriculum: Each year the curriculum will encompass topics in the areas of team building, leadership training, professionalism, growth and challenges in the profession, and problem solving.
 Examples of lectures and activities include leadership style assessment, professional socialization in healthcare, challenges and solutions at the state level, goal writing, and networking within the class of Fellows and with the NCATA Board of Directors.
 A detailed outline of the curriculum will be posted prior to the event.